rrickert/faa.aids/README.md

 but the data are very sparse until 1973, which probably marks a dramatic change in aviation record-keeping practices in the U.S. Another change appears to be the inclusion of incidents other than accidents beginning around 1978.
-Data from 2008 to present include only very preliminary data.
 Yearly spikes suggest that the events follow strong seasonal cycles, with a notable surge in 2020.

 ``` r
 library(tidyverse)